evintunador/templateGPT/README.md

 - [x] fix & enable batched inference
     - [x] update `model_evaluation.ipynb`'s teacher-forcing topk analysis to get more accurate %'s using batches
 - [x] build a better tokenizer
+	- [x] switch from character-pair-encoding to byte-pair encoding
+	- [x] switch to an efficient tensor length by accounting for the extra three tokens
-    - [ ] train new models with this better tokenizer in `tokenizers/bpe_v2_tinyStories/`
+    - [ ] train new models
+- [ ] fix lr bug where it displays smaller than it actually is
 - [x] make ability to use a different dataset
 	- [ ] make dataset format more flexible
 		- [ ] auto train-val split if there's not already one
 		- [ ] auto pick the column of interest from datasets with unnecessary extra columns
 - [ ] go back and make sure model checkpointing is working. at one point it was but i've changed so much since then and haven't bothered using it so i'd bet it's broken
-- [ ] setup training batches and attention mask to concatenate more than one sequence back to back when the stories are shorter than the model's maximum context length
+- [ ] setup training batches and attention mask to concatenate more than one sequence back to back when the docs are shorter than the model's maximum context length
+    - [ ] mess with dataloader
+    - [ ] pull mask initialization out of model & mess with it to fit multiple docs in one sequence
-- [ ] switch to comparing models according to their non-embedding parameters instead of total parameters
+- [x] switch to comparing models according to their non-embedding parameters instead of total parameters
+- [ ] add a tokens/sec metric on the training data

 ### potential future TODOs
 - [ ] add random useful stuff from karpathy's nanoGPT